cs3157-borowski/guides/login.md

 ## Logging in to our Class Server
 Sutdents will recieve an account on the server AP, which is a server instance running on Google Cloud Platform.
 Think of this as signing onto a remote server where you will do all your work instead of working on and saving files to your local machine.
 You will access the class server using SSH, which allows a secure terminal session with our class server.

-For those of you using macOS, we reccomend using its Terminal
+For those of you using macOS, we recommend using its Terminal.

-On Windows, we reccomend using cygwin, PuTTY, MobaX, just to name a few
+On Windows, we recommend using cygwin, PuTTY, MobaX, just to name a few.

 Type this into the command-line to establish your connection to our server: